zhenjiao/openlocTest/loc/de/articles/api-management/api-management-howto-disaster-recovery-backup-restore.md

 The first step is to create an Azure Active Directory application.
 Log into the [Management portal](http://manage.windowsazure.com/) using the subscription that contains your API Management service instance and navigate to the **Applications** tab for your default Azure Active Directory.

->[AZURBLAU.
-HINWEIS] If the Azure Active Directory default directory is not visible to your account, contact the administrator of the Azure subscription to grant the required permissions to your account.
+>[AZURE.NOTE] If the Azure Active Directory default directory is not visible to your account, contact the administrator of the Azure subscription to grant the required permissions to your account.
 For information on locating your default directory, see [Locate your default directory in the Azure Portal](../virtual-machines/resource-group-create-work-id-from-persona.md/#locate-your-default-directory-in-the-azure-portal).

 ![Create Azure Active Directory application][api-management-add-aad-application]